DepthAnything/Depth-Anything-V2/README.md

 ## LICENSE

 Depth-Anything-V2-Small model is under the Apache-2.0 license.
-Depth-Anything-V2-Base/Large/Giant are under the CC-BY-NC-4.0 license.
+Depth-Anything-V2-Base/Large/Giant models are under the CC-BY-NC-4.0 license.

 ## Citation